How I Identify

 My lived experience is through the body of a white (mainly of Irish, German, and Polish descent) cis-gender woman born into a middle class family in the suburbs of Pennsylvania.
 My lived experience is through a body that’s sensitive to energy, emotions, touch, and the cycles of nature.
 My lived experience is social, outgoing, in the world; as well as introspective, contemplative, reflective.

 My lived experience at a foundational level is a home of love, as well as a home of addiction and pain.
-I honor my family, my lineage, my ancestors; and the resources and burdens embedded within us.
+I honor my family, my lineage, my ancestors; and the resources and challenges embedded within us.
 They are my biggest teachers.

-My lived experience has parameters to it that does not make it universal.
+My lived experience has parameters to it that do not make it universal.
 I would say it has limitations, but I don’t believe it needs to be viewed that way.
 Instead, trusting in the puzzle pieces we’re all provided; the puzzle pieces that transpire.
 My lived experience does not hold wisdom or medicine for everyone.
 It’s not meant to.
 In the name of inclusivity and just plain ol’ common sense, my lived experience is but one tiny perspective in a vast sea of rich, wise vantage points.

 What does your story hold?